DucNgn/Dog-Facts-API-v2/README.md

 # Dog Facts API

-An API that will return random facts about dog.
+An API that returns random facts about dog.

 ## Inspirations

-- The project is a port of [kinduff/dog-api](https://github.com/kinduff/dog-api) using Python with Flask.
+- The project is a port of [kinduff/dog-api](https://github.com/kinduff/dog-api) using Python with FastAPI.
 - There are way too many APIs supporting cat facts.
 It is unfair!
 - I'm a dog person.
 Cats are jerks.

 ## Usage:

 - `https://dog-facts-api.herokuapp.com/api/v1/facts/all` to get all the facts at once.
-- Change `all` to parameter `{number}` to specify the number of facts you want to receive.
+- Change `all` to parameter `?number={your_number}` to specify the number of facts you want to receive.

-## Rebuild the project:
+## Rebuild the project locally:

 - Clone the repo.
 - `poetry install` to install the dependencies.